About South Korea

 - Historically, the government has had controlling stakes in many of its financial institutions, however, it is scaling back and working towards greater privatisation of its financial sector.

 - Non-residents may hold foreign and domestic currency accounts, and domestic currency accounts are freely convertible into foreign currency.
-Non-residents may hold two types of domestic currency accounts: a non-resident free won (KRW) account (whereby overseas remittances may be done without supporting documents but local transactions are restricted) or a non-resident won account (whereby local transactions can be carried out freely but overseas remittances are restricted).
+Non-residents may hold two types of domestic currency accounts: a non-resident won (KRW) account (whereby overseas remittances may be made without supporting documents but local transactions are restricted) or a non-resident won account (whereby local transactions can be carried out freely but overseas remittances are restricted).

 - Interest: Interest-bearing currency accounts are not available.